Menu

 Families’ needs are not static and change over time as their child ages.
 Coaching, mentoring, and follow-up support are key components of a family leadership program.

-There are many organizations and resources that provide community support and help family members become effective leaders.
+There are many organizations and resources in addition to NFADB that provide community support and help family members become effective leaders.

 National Center on Deaf-Blindness (NCDB)